seapagan/django-projects/README.md

 1. Set `DJANGO_DEBUG=0` to disable debug mode
 2. Set `DJANGO_SECURE_MODE=1` to enable security features

+> [!Caution] Very Important
+>
+> The Secure Mode settings may need tweaking for your exact use-case.
+As it
+> stands, they work well for an application served behind an nginx reverse-proxy
+> (which is a GREAT way to serve your Django App) but may cause issues in other
+> cases.
+Checkout the `config/settings.py` file around the end to see what
+> settings are set and add/adjust any that you need for your specific setup.

 3. Use PostgreSQL instead of SQLite by setting `DJANGO_USE_POSTGRES=1` and configuring the related database settings
 4. Set `DJANGO_PROTECT_ADMIN=1` to enable IP-based admin access restriction and configure `DJANGO_ADMIN_IPS_ALLOWED` with trusted IP addresses